d3x41/documentation-dev/md/goodies/kaisen-conky.md

+# Kaisen Conky

+## What is Kaisen Conky?

+Kaisen Conky is a package created for Kaisen Linux installing the Conky software and the theme created for Kaisen Linux.
+Conky is a desktop widget that displays information about processes in use, battery percentage, network connection status, disk space used, and more!

-# Informations on the conky theme
+## Informations on the conky theme

-## How is conky installed?
-Conky is installed as a dependency of the package associated with your GUI.
+### How install Conky?
+Conky can be installed with the kaisen-conky package.
+This package will install the Conky and conkycolors software and their dependencies.
 The conky configuration is then copied to `/etc/skel` and this automatically copied to the `/home/$USER` directory of all users on the system.

-## How to update conky?
+### How to update conky?
-In case you are using the default conky theme provided by your GUI, you don't have to do anything.
-For example, if you are using MATE, when the kaisen-mate package is updated, the conky theme will also be updated automatically!
+When the kaisen-conky package is updated, the theme will be automatically updated in all user directories having their directory in /home.

-## Launch conky with a custom theme
+### Launch conky with a custom theme
 It's easy to run your own conky setup.
-You must modify the conffile `/etc/xdg/autostart/conky.desktop` This file contains this by default:
+You must modify the conffile `/etc/xdg/autostart/kaisen-conky.desktop` This file contains this by default:

 ```bash
 [Desktop Entry]